sairajab/satoriv2/README.md

 usage: satori.py --config [config file path]

-Config files for simulated dataset and real datasets is available in modelsparam
+Config files for simulated dataset and real datasets are available in modelsparam

 ```